 The Michigan Flywheelers Museum is a 501(c)(3) organization of volunteers dedicated to the restoration and preservation of antique gas/steam engines and tractors.
-Located on close to 80 acres, the museum features displays of old farm machinery, a sawmill and shingle mill along with “Olde Town” – a 1920s era community filled with businesses like Over The Forge blacksmith shop, Abbert & Sons Farm Machinery Repair and Old Tyme Jail.
+Located on over 80 acres, the museum features displays of old farm machinery, a sawmill, shingle mill along with “Olde Town” – a 1920s era community filled with businesses like Over The Hill ForgeĀ blacksmith shop, Pearl’s Millinery Shop, Abbert & Sons Farm Machinery Repair and Old Tyme Jail.
+Along with the agricultural themed exhibits, a 15 inch railroad encompasses the museum property.

 The museum hosts four events every year – Farm History Day in May, the Swap Meet in Jun, Kids Lawn Tractor Day in July and it’s largest event – the Antique Engine and Tractor Show in September.